robatron/OneTesselAway/docs/how-it-works.md

 # **WIP:** How it Works

-Work-in-progress section documenting how the device and software work
+Work-in-progress section documenting how the device and software work.

-## Hardware Modules
+## Hardware Overview

+-   Modules
+-   Circuit diagram

 ### LCD Screen

+### Stoplight Module

 ### Alarm Module